 The families of our clients usually want to be involved in weekly family therapy, accomplishing assignments and being educated as to what their role should be going forward.
 An all female facility has usually been a prerequisite when considering the client needs.

-One of the greatest things our clients appreciate and did not expect after treatment are the new friends they have made and the yearly gatherings of alumnae.
+One of the greatest things our clients appreciate and did not expect after treatment are the new friends they have made and the alumnae yearly gatherings.
 Brookhaven Retreat is a walk for life for women.

 The alumnae is a bouquet – alike but different, all gathered in the same bunch.